-Women who develop gestational hypertension or preeclampsia may be at increased risk of hypertension and its cardiovascular implications in later life.
-Two large reviews suggest women who develop preeclampsia experience an increased lifetime risk of hypertension, cerebrovascular and cardiovascular morbidity and mortality, renal disease and thromboembolism.
+Clients who develop gestational hypertension or preeclampsia may be at increased risk of hypertension and its cardiovascular implications in later life.
+Two large reviews suggest individuals who develop preeclampsia experience an increased lifetime risk of hypertension, cerebrovascular and cardiovascular morbidity and mortality, renal disease and thromboembolism.
 In both reviews, risk increased along with markers of disease severity.
 (135,136) The long-term risks of gestational hypertension are less established.

-Due to potential increased risk of hypertension and cardiovascular disease later in life for women who have had HDP, these women may benefit from dietary and lifestyle changes.
+Due to potential increased risk of hypertension and cardiovascular disease later in life for clients who have had HDP, these clients may benefit from dietary and lifestyle changes.
 The postpartum period is an opportunity for midwives to discuss these risks and how healthy lifestyle choices (such as incorporating daily exercise and limiting total and saturated fat, cholesterol and sodium intake) may help to mitigate development of hypertension in later life.
-In addition, midwives should provide information about blood pressure issues that have arisen during the perinatal period to the care provider/family physician who will be providing ongoing care.
+In addition, midwives should provide information about blood pressure issues that have arisen during the perinatal period to the care provider/family physician who will be providing ongoing care. who have had gestational hypertension have a 32% risk of developing gestational hypertension and 3% chance of developing preeclampsia in a subsequent pregnancy.
+Individuals with preeclampsia in previous pregnancy have a 38.5% risk of developing gestational hypertension and a 14.5% chance of developing preeclampsia in a subsequent pregnancy (based on 8 retrospective cohort studies).
+The more severe and earlier the onset in the index pregnancy, the greater likelihood of development in subsequent pregnancies.
+(10)